Understanding FEA: Solving Engineering Problems with Finite Element Analysis

 Equation F (x, y(x), y′(x), . . . , y(n)) = 0 is an ordinary differential equation of n-th order for the unknown function y(x), where F is given.

-With the help of FEA, engineers can immediately increase material accuracy when designing a product, seeing how all physical stresses may affect the design, and determining how stresses within one piece will affect the materials in another separate, but connected, part.
+When thinking “what is FEA”, consider how and where it is usually applied.
+With the help of FEA, engineers can immediately increase material accuracy when designing a product, seeing how all physical stresses may affect the design.
+They also can determine how stresses within one piece will affect the materials in another separate part.

 Optimize Your Designs with FEA